-To help with this initial stage, focus on these three angles when assessing your organization’s digital needs: people, processes, and the current tech stack.
+To help with this initial stage, focus on these three angles when assessing your organisation’s digital needs: people, processes, and the current tech stack.

-Your internal digital capabilities and expertise determine the success with which your organization utilizes its technology.
-Training, tools, and empowerment are needed to increase your digital punching power.
+Your internal digital capabilities and expertise determine the success with which your organisation utilises its technology.
+Training, tools and empowerment are needed to increase your digital punching power.

-According to Conway’s Law, systems follow the way processes are organized.
+According to Conway’s Law, systems follow the way processes are organised.
 That’s why an HR department typically works with an HR system and customer services work with a specific customer service system.
-By mapping your internal processes and governance, you get a clear view of how technology is being used within your organization.
-The long-term success of a tech implementation depends on how well the tech fits in with your organization and processes.
+By mapping your internal processes and governance, you get a clear view of how technology is being used within your organisation.
+The long-term success of a tech implementation depends on how well the tech fits in with your organisation and processes.

 Collaboration at every stage

 Building a digital roadmap begins with bringing stakeholders across the business together to understand their needs.
 At no point should this collaborative input fall away.
 This also applies to working with external partners and platform providers, collaboration is a constant and the key to making your digital transformation a success.